Mezek/mezek.github.io/_posts/2019-08-28-estimateScore-v1.5.md

-Migration of the projects [Mikor](https://github.com/mezek/mikor) and [MeLaSa](https://github.com/mezek/melasa).
+The version v1.5 of the project [EstimateScore](https://github.com/mezek/estimatescore/) was released.

-The project [BuenaVista](https://sourceforge.net/projects/buenavista/) remains in SourceForge place until further notice.
+Now it has functional translation to SK language and better data handling.
+The design of webpage was also slightly improved.